 - Lead discussion sections, tutorials, or laboratory sections.

-Graduate Teaching Assistants with little to no experience tend to make between $17800 and $19780 while the more experienced ones make over $42280 per year.
+Graduate Teaching Assistants with little to no experience tend to make between $18320 and $21640 while the more experienced ones can earn over $46670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Graduate Teaching Assistant is to move to a higher paying state like UT.
-Right now, the highest paying states for Graduate Teaching Assistants are UT, NE, WV, NJ and OR.
+One of the easiest ways to increase your salary as a Graduate Teaching Assistant is to move to a higher paying state like MA.
+Right now, the highest paying states for Graduate Teaching Assistants are MA, WA, MN, UT and OH.

-3 other factors that can increase your salary as A Graduate Teaching Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Graduate Teaching Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Graduate Teaching Assistants what degree they had when they got the job and most of them said they had a Bachelors degree followed by PhD.
+We asked other Graduate Teaching Assistants what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons